sjoerd104/OpenCentauri/docs/patched-firmware/index.md

     - Note: On Elegoo filaments present in OrcaSlicer, the `Exhaust fan` section present on the Cooling tab inside of a Filament profile is respected.
 If it is enabled, then exhaust fan will turn on at the specified speed.
 - Homing position has been set to the front right instead of the front left
 - The webui (and other integrations like octoeverywhere and home assistant) now accepts modifications during a print (bug introduced in firmware 1.1.29)
+- The webui's store button has been removed
+- The webui's logo has been replaced with an OpenCentauri logo
+- Allow editing Z offset while the printer is idle
 - Connectivity checks (web traffic issue) have been blocked
 - OTA updates have been blocked
 - New gcode commands: